Diptonil/raging-coffee/src/main/java/com/ragingcoffee/javautil/logging/README.md

 - **Elegance in managing errors**: Logging to console is a good way to deal with errors by using sophesticated tools given in an API as opposed to the bulk usage of populating the codebase with unnecessary console print statements.
 Moreover, that is a sign of extreme novice programming.
 - **To know the state of running applications**: Logs can be produced continuously upon being triggered by certain events and stored in a file to be viewed separately.
 This gives an idea of the frequently used parts of the application as well as stress-points, if any.
 - **Categorising events**: Logs may be used to categorise events by coding them with levels of fine, info, config, error and severe situations.
 This can be used to class certain events that we want to keep an eye on or even may need to work on later.
 - **Tagging parts of code**: Certain parts of code might need to be tagged in their execution.
 We can use comments to tag certain parts of code that we need to work on *in the source*.
-However, to make such markers in the runtime, logging might be helpful.
+However, to make such markers in the runtime, logging might be helpful.<br />
+To understand and apply JUL (Java Utility Logging) succinctly, the following discussion shall prove to be sufficient and complete.

 ## Significance of Singleton Design Pattern